fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 )}
 ```

-**NB:** even though the functionality implemented in this part is almost identical to the functionality provided by the <i>Togglable</i> component, the component can not be used directly to achieve the desired behavior.
-The easiest solution will be to add a state to the blog post that controls the displayed form of the blog post.
+**NB:** Even though the functionality implemented in this part is almost identical to the functionality provided by the <i>Togglable</i> component, it can't be used directly to achieve the desired behavior.
+The easiest solution would be to add a state to the blog component that controls if the details are being displayed or not.

-#### 5.8: Blog list frontend, step8
+#### 5.8: Blog List Frontend, step 8

 We notice that something is wrong.
-When a new blog is created in the app, the name of the user that added the blog is not shown in the details of the blog:
+When a new blog is created in the app, the name of the user that added the blog is not shown in its details:

 ![browser showing missing name underneath like button](../../images/5/59new.png)

 When the browser is reloaded, the information of the person is displayed.
 This is not acceptable, find out where the problem is and make the necessary correction.

-#### 5.9: Blog list frontend, step9
+#### 5.9: Blog List Frontend, step 9

 Implement the functionality for the like button.
 Likes are increased by making an HTTP _PUT_ request to the unique address of the blog post in the backend.